-Main Power INTERLOCK switch: This red switch turns off the main power to the test set.
-It lights if an interlock condition is detected.
+Interlock/Stop switch S4: This red switch turns off the main output of the test set by deenergizing contactor K1.
+Its lamp lights when there is an interlock condition.

-Output ON indicator: This yellow lamp lights when output voltage is ON.
+Output ON lamp DS5: This yellow lamp turns on when test set output is ON.